hilbix/js/README.md

 >
 > If in doubt, either create your own `js*` or do not use `all.js` and use the individual snippets.

+Note:

+- Current development mostly is in branch [es11](../../tree/es11)

 # Javascript Snippets